krowinski/laravel-xslt/README.md

 }
 ```

-5. Add your own data using Laravel Events
+#Add your own data using Laravel Events!

 Add to EventServiceProvider.php